Skip to content

 In the example below, you can see a comprehensive list of roles on the left-hand side.
 Almost all of these roles have been marked as assignable, which means they will be displayed in the team list of all applications.
 However, there are two roles that have not been marked as assignable, and you can observe their absence in the Team List example on the right.

 Even if a role is not marked as Assignable, you can still assign it to users.
 The role will continue to work as usual, with all its permissions intact.
-The only difference is that it will not be visible in the Team List.
+The only difference is that it will not be visible in the Team List and you cannot assign users with those roles to applications.

-Note: If a user is assigned a role that is not checked as assignable that user will not appear in any drop down lists to select as a Direct Manager or to assign tasks to.
+Note: If a user is assigned a role that is not checked as Assignable, that user will not appear in any drop down lists to select as a Direct Manager, to assign tasks to, or to assign applications to.

 Notify Team on Role Assignment

-You can indicate within roles if you would like a team or multiple users to be notified at once when their role is assigned.
+Within roles, you can indicate if you would like a team or multiple users to be notified at once when their role is assigned.
 This enables notifications to be managed for multiple users simultaneously instead of just one, providing quicker response times to requests.

 1. Navigate to the Role Management section in Manager Portal.